jonathan081/achoo/README.md

 ### Goals for next week:
    - On the app-development side, implement the generation of secure hashes to function as unique keys to identify users.
    - Attempt transmitting data from app to backend.
+   - Connect the frontend to the Flask backend.
-   - Start receiving data from phones and processing it using Python Flask.
+   - Start receiving data from phones and processing it using Flask.
    - Create a connection lost event to make sure it works as we think.
    - Implement a rolling hash by getting the device id in the front end.
-   - How to conenct Flask to the front end.

 ### Challenges
    - AWS requires Python 3.6 instead of Python 3.8.
 Circumvented this by creating a virtual 3.6 environment.